Motril

 Motril is a Spanish resort town popular for its natural landscape and historical background.
 Holidays in Motril are synonymous with a laid-back lifestyle, mouthwatering Andalusian dishes and Mediterranean beaches.

-Motril enjoys mild weather all year long, perfect for visiting the beach.
+Motril enjoys mild weather all year long, which makes it the ideal sun-and-beach destination.
 You should try delicious local products, such as avocados and mangos.
 The area also produces sugarcane.

 How to get to Motril